 It is also possible to re-claim units at a higher grade.

-Once the claims have been submitted, your visiting moderator will select a sample and then you will receive an email from Interchange telling you the sample is ready to view.
-You should receive the sample request at least one week before the visit.
+Once the claims have been submitted, your moderator will select a sample and then you will receive an email from Interchange telling you the sample is ready to view.

 We have produced guidance to show you how to use Secure Exchange and upload your candidate work:

-During 2020/21, moderation visits will be ‘virtual’ rather than in person.
-The moderation visit will take place virtually via Microsoft Teams.
+The virtual visit will take place via Microsoft Teams.
 If you are unfamiliar with Teams, please take a look at our guidance, which explains how to access and use Teams.

 We have also produced some technical guidance to make sure you have the correct IT environment to support your access.
 We recommend you read these before your virtual visit to avoid any issues on the day.

-The structure of your virtual visit will mirror a moderator visiting your centre.
-Your moderator will:
+The structure of your virtual visit will be as follows.
+The moderator will:

 If the claim is not withdrawn, you will receive an email to say the claim has been sent to OCR.

-You will then be emailed a moderation report within 48 hours of the moderation.
-For Cambridge Technicals (2016 suite), you will also be able to view the unit results for each candidate via the candidate unit achievement report within Interchange.
+We will then email you a moderation visit report after the quality assurance has taken place.
+You will also be able to view the results for each candidate via the candidate achievement report within Interchange.